krishna2/krishna2.github.io/munger.md

 ```
 Munger's investing style: “sit-on-your-ass investing”

-“Quickly eliminate the big universe of what not to do; follow up with a fluent, multidisciplinary attack on what remains; then act decisively when, and only when, the right circumstances appear.”
+“Quickly eliminate the big universe of what not to do; follow up with a fluent,
+multidisciplinary attack on what remains; then act decisively when, and only when,
+the right circumstances appear.”

-“a great business at a fair price is superior to a fair business at a great price.” (this is probably Buffet).
+“a great business at a fair price is superior to a fair business at a great price.”
+(this might probably be Buffet).

 Avoid dealing with people of questionable character.